alpinezx/easy-aiostreams/README.md

 ## Prerequisites

 - A fresh VPS with root access, running Ubuntu 24.04+ or Debian 13 (should also work on Debian 12, untested)
 - Ports 80 and 443 opened in your provider's firewall if it's enabled.
-[Oracle](./docs/basic/firewall-ports.md#2-check-your-providers-own-firewall-separate-from-the-server) VPS users will need to do this.
+Oracle cloud users, do this first > [Firewall Ports](./docs/basic/firewall-ports.md#2-check-your-providers-own-firewall-separate-from-the-server).
 - A subdomain you control, with an **A record already pointed at your server's IP** before running the script

 ### Don't have a VPS yet?